 The length of time that it takes to get paid a settlement varies on a case-by-case basis.

 Some cases settle quickly because the injuries are serious and the insurance policy limit is low, so the adjuster will pay the entire policy limits quickly.
 However, most cases can take up to a year or more after the accident to get a settlement check because the victim is still recovering and the future effect of the injuries are unknown.

 It is not wise to settle a case before the long-term impact of the injuries is known.

-You are not required to hire an attorney to help you with your case.
+You are not required to hire a Michigan attorney to help you with your pedestrian accident case.
 In fact, if you have a very minor injury and have recovered you may be better off just trying to settle on your own with the insurance company.
-However, if you have a serious injury or the case involves a death, you should consult with an experienced lawyer to find out if you need help.
+However, if you have a serious injury or the pedestrian accident case involves a death, you should consult with an experienced Michigan lawyer to find out if you need help.